RotorHazard/LapRF-Interface/README.md

 ## Installation

 Install through the "Community Plugins" area within RotorHazard.
-Alternately, copy the `rh_provider_laprf` directory from inside `custom_plugins` into the plugins directory of your RotorHazard data directory.
+Alternately, copy the `rh_interface_laprf` directory from inside `custom_plugins` into the plugins directory of your RotorHazard data directory.

 ## Usage